Magento WordPress integration is the best way to do Blog Marketing for the eCommerce Store.

 Both Magento and WordPress are leading platforms in their respective niche.
 And we know, managing an eCommerce store and a WordPress blog isn’t an easy task.
 But Magento WordPress integration is the best thing you can do for your website.

-Here are the steps to follow for a smooth Magento WordPress integration:
+Steps to follow for a smooth integration of Magento and WordPress:

 - Install WordPress